 How has Assure360 developed over time?

-The solution has evolved – adding additional functionality – ticking off all of the tasks that the HSE have demanded, but are very difficult to achieve and remain commercially competitive.
+The solution has evolved to add additional functionality.
+Our system now helps tick off all of the tasks that the HSE demands, but which are very difficult to achieve and remain commercially competitive.

 Training and competence